hute37/puppet-sssd/README.md

+Realmd module is posted but is quite old.
+It will provide a decent example. https://github.com/lehnertz85/puppet-realmd

 I have stopped development of this project in favor of [Realmd](http://www.freedesktop.org/software/realmd/).
 Eventually, I'll post an opensource puppet module for Realmd.

 puppet-sssd